ks465/yii2-utils/documents/admin.md

-#Debug Class
+#Admin Class

+This class contains methods to make life easier and fun for the admins.
-This class is a wrapper for [[VarDump]] class.
+Debugger part of this class is a wrapper for [[VarDump]] class.
 It provides following methods for debugging:

 1. `vd` Dump one _or more_ variables and continue execution.
 1. `vdd` Dump one *or more* variables.
 This method will stop your script after the dump.